dbousfie/1026eboessay/syllabus.md

 The following is an example of the grade sheet - students have access to it in a PDF form on this page https://westernu.brightspace.com/d2l/le/lessons/130641/lessons/3405170

-# Poli Sci 1026F/G — EBO Grading Sheet
+# Poli Sci 1026F/G — EBO Grading Sheet link to this file is here https://westernu.brightspace.com/d2l/le/lessons/130641/lessons/3405170

 **Name:** Bousfield, Dan
 **Topic:** War on Terror